ericwkw/football_stats_app/rotate_supabase_keys.md

 # Guide to Rotating Supabase API Keys

-⚠️ **IMPORTANT**: Your Supabase API keys have been exposed in version control and need to be rotated.
+This guide explains the process for regular rotation of your Supabase API keys as a security best practice.

 ## Steps to Rotate Your Supabase API Keys